tacoe/OP1GO/README.md

 # OP1GO

-Ultraportable backups for OP-1 with this tool and a Raspberry Pi Zero.
+Ultraportable backups for Teenage Engineering's OP-1 with this tool and a Raspberry Pi Zero.

 ## Setup